 I did find it difficult to install the battery into the controller.
 After a few times it started to loosen up, the coating makes the clearance a little tighter.
 Outside of a small issue installing the battery and a noise that could have been caused by me the performance of the controller case from XCM was great.

 If you are tired of looking at the same ol Xbox 360 controller over and over this could very well be perfect for you.
 The rubber like coating makes the Xbox controller more comfortable, durable feeling, and easier to hold onto.
 The lighting makes it easy to see what buttons you're hitting in the dark but is mostly just to show off.
 The installation isn't for amateurs but with some soldering experience you shouldn't have to much trouble getting it all together.
 The wires needed for soldering are a little on the short side, and will be the only major obstacle during the installation.
 That is of course once you find a copy of the instructions online.
 Even with the issues I would still recommend the XCM controller case to anyone looking to make their controller stand out.
 In fact I would like to get a few more to make each of our controllers look different, you can find them in Clear, Red, Green, Black(as reviewed), and chrome.
-XCM's official us retailer is http://www.extreme-mods.com.Discuss this article in the forums (3 replies).
+XCM's official us retailer is https://www.extreme-mods.com.